Created on

 Configure FortiClient.

-An example on how to deploy the configuration via FortiClient EMS may be found in IPsec VPN SAML-based authentication - FortiClient 7.2.0 documentation under Use Case 1, item 3.
+An example of how to deploy the configuration via FortiClient EMS may be found in IPsec VPN SAML-based authentication under Use Case 1, item 3.
 The following example shows manual configuration settings for an unmanaged FortiClient.
 Open FortiClient, select the context menu button, and select Add a new connection:

 Set Options to Mode Config.